ARa2of/PV-BESS-Analysis-Tool/README.md

 ![PVBT](https://user-images.githubusercontent.com/69669859/104011567-3a54f780-51a6-11eb-9295-5aebd8e59f5e.png)

 The repository contains two programs: 1) PVBT and 2) PVBTOptimization.
 The first one is for the analysis only, the second one is for the PV/BESS sizing optimization and analysis.

-The PVBT tool utilizes a real-time BESS control method that has been validated using real measurements in addition to integrating a rigorous ageing model to determine the loss in savings due to the capacity degradation.
+The PVBT tool utilizes a real-time BESS control method that aim to maximize the PV self-consumption and energy arbitrage that has been validated using real measurements in addition to integrating a rigorous ageing model to determine the loss in savings due to the capacity degradation.
 The PVBT outputs are:
 1. The net household demand with and without the BESS.
 2. Electricity bill with and without the BESS.
 3. BESS power dispatch.